dionyziz/endofcodes/SPECIFICATION.md

 #### Dates and times ####
 Dates and times are displayed in relative format in the past or in the future.
 Relative date formats follow the following rules:

-If the time is within 10 seconds of the current time, the relative time is reported as “now” If the time is in the past then the time is reported as:
+* If the time is within 10 seconds of the current time, the relative time is reported as “now”
+* If the time is in the past then the time is reported as:
-“X seconds ago”, if the event took place less than a minute ago “X minutes ago”, similarly if the event took place less than an hour ago “X hours ago”, similarly
+    * “X seconds ago”, if the event took place less than a minute ago
+    * “X minutes ago”, similarly if the event took place less than an hour ago
+    * “X hours ago”, similarly
-“X days ago”
+    * “X days ago”
-“X weeks ago”
+    * “X weeks ago”
-“X months ago”
+    * “X months ago”
-“X years ago”
+    * “X years ago”

-If the time is in the future, then the time is reported similarly to the past, but “in X seconds”, “in X minutes” etc.
+If the time is in the future, then the time is reported similarly to the past, but “in X seconds”, “in X minutes” etc. instead of "X seconds ago".

 #### Modals ####
 All modal windows appear on top of the existing application, with a black tint covering the rest of the application in the background.
 An X button at the top right of the window allows dismissing the modal window and cancelling the action in question.